prp-e/NanOS-old/README.md

 ## How to use?
-First, you need a [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler), then you can build Tinix manually, or by using a Makefile.
+First, you need a [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler), then you can build NanoS manually, or by using a Makefile.

 ### For building bootloader :